-I have worked in architecture and the construction industry for more than 40 years.
+My experience in architecture and the construction industry covers nearly 50 years.
 I have worked as a drafter, designer, job captain, project manager, Clerk-of-the-Works, project architect, construction administrator, and manager of production.
 I first worked in an architect’s office during summer breaks in high school in the mid 1960’s.
-After an enlistment in the U.S. Navy, I worked for an architectural mill-work subcontractor.
+After an enlistment in the U.S. Navy, I worked for an architectural millwork subcontractor.
 I completed my undergraduate degree at M.I.T. in 1974.
 Then I worked for a home builder for 2 years.
 From 1977 until 2006, I worked as an employee in architecture firms in Seattle and Vermont.
-I have worked as an independent consultant since 2006.

-Although I enjoy design work, my early experience in construction gave me a strong interest in the connection between drawings (and specifications) and building construction, and it led to a focus on quality control, document coordination, and effective communication – all important factors in risk management for architects, owners of building projects, contractors, subcontractors, and others involved in building construction.
+Although I appreciate good design and enjoy design work, my early experience in construction gave me a strong interest in the connection between drawings (and specifications) and building construction, and it led to a focus on quality control, document coordination, and effective communication – all important factors in risk management for architects, owners of building projects, contractors, subcontractors, and others involved in building construction.
 I have a good working knowledge of design and construction Agreements, General Conditions, and other standard documents used in the construction industry.
 I have experience with different project delivery methods, including conventional Design-Bid-Build, Design-Build, and Construction Management.
 Weathering storms of unexpected change order claims and disputes has given me a keen interest in effective project organization and decision-making.
 I have been doing QC reviews of construction documents since the late 1970’s.

 Please give me a call if you have questions or would like to talk about a building issue or a building project.